StarKRE22/Atomic/README.md

 variables, events, actions, and functions.

 This approach eliminates the need for continuous architectural redesign and code refactoring during project iteration.
-Instead, it allows developers to focus entirely on creating gameplay mechanics, logic, and behavior — not on maintaining complex object-oriented structures.
+Instead, it allows developers to focus entirely on creating gameplay mechanics, logic and behaviour — not on maintaining complex object-oriented structures.

 ---